ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 - start with a specific state
 - end with a specific state

 So, we could abstract that out in to some data for each test and have a single test function that does the work.
-Further, since it would be nice to only have to specify the parts of state that differ from the initial state.
+Further, it would be nice to only have to specify the parts of state that differ from the initial state.
 That way, if we add to the state, our tests don't need to change.
 Let's do that now:

 ```TypeScript
 const createState = (stateChanges: {